jayrambhia/jayrambhia.github.com/_posts/2013-03-26-stereoranging.markdown

 layout: post
 slug: stereoranging
 title: 'Stereo Ranging'
+keywords: [learn opencv, what is stereo rangin, stereo randing with opencv, find real distance]
 ---

 Recently, I have been working on Stereoscopy, disparity and depth maps, and my primary objective being getting depth, height of the object.
 In a nutshell, I am working on obtaining 3 dimensional data from the scene.
 As I was a bit swamped with all the work, I didn't get time to write about it.
 I will describe and elaborate more on stereoscopy in upcoming posts.